vtdinh/koi_trade_management_tool/invest_tool_spec.md

 Excel/VBA workbook to aggregate crypto orders into positions, P&L, dashboard totals, and portfolio charts.

 Core macros
-- Update_All_Position: rebuilds Position table up to the cutoff, computes Cash/Coin/NAV, Deposit/Withdraw/Total PnL, formats the sheet, and updates portfolio charts (Cash vs Coin, Portfolio1, Portfolio2).
+- Update_All_Position: rebuilds Position table up to the cutoff, computes Cash/Coin/NAV, Deposit/Withdraw/Total PnL, formats the sheet, and updates portfolio charts (Cash vs Coin, Portfolio_Category_Daily, Portfolio_Alt.TOP_Daily, Portfolio_Alt.MID_Daily, Portfolio_Alt.LOW_Daily).
 Shows a single final message on completion.
 - Update_MarketPrice_ByCutoff_OpenOnly_Simple: updates Market Price for Open rows only using cutoff rules (see Time & Cutoff).
 Stablecoins are priced at 1.
 - Take_Daily_Snapshot: upserts a row per date into Daily_Snapshot (see layout below).
 - Update_All_Snapshot: fills all missing daily snapshot rows from Daily_Snapshot!A2 (start date) to Position!B3 (cutoff).
 For each missing date it sets the cutoff, rebuilds Position (silent), writes the snapshot, then restores the original cutoff.